dottjt/cogent-coding-challenge/README.md

 My name is Julius.
 Thank you for looking into my code!
 I spent a few days building it and I hope you think it's awesome. :grin:

-I tried a few different approaches to varying success, but in the end the image comparison algorithm consistently proved to be the most significant bottleneck in terms of speed, so I focused on making all the images as simple as possible to parse and I'm very happy with the result.
+I tried a few different approaches with varying success, but in the end the image comparison algorithm proved to be the most significant bottleneck in terms of speed, so I focused on optimising all the images so that it could run as smoothly as possible, and I'm very happy with the result.
 It's now blisteringly fast.

 I also tried my best to adopt an iterative TDD approach for most of the application, but the actual comparison algorithm proved too complex to attempt given the complexity/uncertainty of the solution (I ended up rewriting it a few times).
 I still wrote tests to prove that it worked, but TDD is definitely something I would like to improve upon.